 2.2.1.
 Compliance of the contents of the studies with legal acts

-As noted previously, the SAR states compliance with VU and State regulations, and as best as could be established this information is accurate and the programme is indeed in compliance.
+As noted previously, the SAR states compliance with VU and State regulations, and this information is accurate and the programme is indeed in compliance.

 2.2.2.
 Comprehensiveness and rationality of programme content